Who Is Eligible: | Open to all independent game developers worldwide (see specific rules). |

 Q: Do you offer financial assistance for entering the competition?

-A: Independent Games Festival organizers would like to encourage submissions from those making interesting and/or experimental works who, because of the entry fee, might otherwise not enter the content.
-Those creators interested in applying for a waiver on the full ($75) entry fee can submit their game details here.
+A: IGF organizers would like to encourage and engage with submissions from game developers making interesting or experimental works who, because of the fee, might not enter the contest.
+Those creators interested in applying for a waiver of the full $75 general entry fee or $25 student entry fee can submit initial details on their game using this form.
+Entries should be submitted by September 23, 2024.
+If selected, entrants will be given a code to submit their game to IGF 2025.
+Please reach out to IGF Chairperson Shawn Pierre with any questions or concerns.

 Q: How does the IGF judging and jurying process operate?

-A: Each year, we invite hundreds of game developers both big and small, educators, critics and press to be the initial IGF 'large' judging pool.
+A: Each year, we invite hundreds of game developers both big and small, educators, critics, and press to be the initial IGF 'large' judging pool.
 (Think of the judges as an Oscars-style cross-section of the game community.)
-If any individual was directly involved in the creation of any game entered in the festival that year, they recuse themselves from judging the festival.
-(Note: any interested party that works in the games industry can request an invitation to be a judge.
-If you are selected, you'll receive an email from us when our judging process has begun.)
+If any individual was directly involved in the creation of any game entered in the festival that year, they will recuse themselves from judging the festival (Note: any interested party that works in the games industry can request an invitation to be a judge.
+If you are selected, you'll receive an email from us when our judging process has begun.).

 At the end of this 'large' judging period, we then enter a jurying phase.
-There is a different jury for each award, made up of subject matter experts - except the Audience Award, which has public votes.
+There is a different jury for each award, made up of subject matter experts - except for the Audience Award, which is chosen by public vote, and the Seumas McNally Grand Prize, which is chosen and voted on by members across every jury pool.
 The juries are given access to the total number of recommendations each game received for their particular category by our first-round judges.
 They also receive another metric that they look at: a percentage that represents how many recommendations each game got from its assigned judges.
 This helps to bring less well-known titles to light and guards against judges simply 'swarming' games they might have already heard of.

 These nominations may include the games that received many recommendations from the judges, but often includes games entered into the festival with fewer recommendations as well.
 (Think of the juries as film festival panels, such as the one that gives out the Cannes Palme D'Or).
 The jury nominations are then tallied, and the games which received the most nominations are then decided as the finalists and honorable mentions.